 We are recruiting postdoctoral scholars with expertise in Bioinformatics and Computational Biology.
 Our work on Galaxy is driven by our biological and biomedical research programs, and we are interested in hearing from potential postdocs with a wide variety of research interests:

-- Computational, Visualization, and HCI research on both the development of scientific analysis and data management tools, and the creation of novel user interfaces and interactive visualizations for analyzing large-scale biomedical data.
+- The Galaxy project, which builds software and infrastructure to make computational biology accessible to experimentalists.
+Research foci include both the development of analysis and data management tools, and the development of novel user interfaces and interactive visualizations for analyzing large-scale data.

 - Distributed and high-performance computing for data intensive science, specifically genomics.